-On Friday, 1 April 2016 an awards ceremony was hosted by our South Africa Foundation Trust, for the top performers of the Karabo Centre project.
+On Friday, 1 April 2016 an awards ceremony was hosted by the Joy Global South Africa Foundation Trust, for the top performers of the Karabo Centre project.

 The Karabo Centre for mathematics, science and commerce launched a project in 2012 where they provide weekend and public holiday extra classes in mathematics and physical sciences to learners from the Vosloorus community.
 The project has produced excellent results and by 2015 students achieved distinctions in mathematics and physical sciences.

-75 of these learners enrolled at Tertiary institutions and seven of these students form part of our bursary scheme.
+75 of these learners enrolled at Tertiary institutions and seven of these students form part of the Joy Global bursary scheme.
 A total of 450 learners have been enrolled with Karabo Centre for 2016.

-The foundation acknowledged 15 students from the Karabo Centre project at our offices with an awards ceremony and luncheon.
+The Joy Global Foundation acknowledged 15 Students from the Karabo Centre project at the Joy Global premises with an awards ceremony and luncheon.
 These students achieved marks greater than 80% for mathematics and physical science.